fabriziosalmi/proxmox-lxc-autoscale/docs/lxc_model/README.md

 ## Best Practices and Tips

 ### 1. Regularly Review Logs

 Reviewing logs regularly is crucial for understanding how LXC AutoScale ML is performing and identifying any potential issues.
 The logs provide insights into the decisions made by the service, allowing you to fine-tune its behavior.

 ### 2. Fine-Tune the Model Parameters

 Adjusting the Isolation Forest model parameters, such as `contamination`, `n_estimators`, and `max_samples`, can significantly impact the model’s performance.
 Experiment with different settings to find the best fit for your environment.

 ### 3. Use Dry-Run Mode for Testing

 When making significant configuration changes, use the `--dry-run` option to test the service without affecting live containers.
 This allows you to verify that the service behaves as expected before applying changes.

 ### 4. Balance Smoothing and Responsiveness

-The `smoothing-factor` parameter helps balance between quick responses to changes in resource usage and more gradual adjustments.
+The `smoothing-factor` parameter helps balance quick responses to changes in resource usage and more gradual adjustments.
 Fine-tuning this parameter ensures that your containers are scaled efficiently without overreacting to temporary spikes.

 ### 5. Monitor Disk Space for Logs and Model Files

 Ensure that the system has sufficient disk space for storing logs and the trained model file.
 Regularly check the size of these files and consider rotating logs if they grow too large.